WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

 -   _WPPath_ `string`: String to be serialized as pathname.
--   _query_ `?string`: String to be serialized as query portion of URL.
+-   _query_ `[string]`: Optional string to be serialized as query portion of URL.
+If omitted, any querystring is allowed.

 _Returns_